 - 1. Credit risk

-- Market risk
+- 2. Market risk

 - a.
 Items in the trading book

 - b.
 Interest rate risk in the banking book

 - 3. Business and strategic risk, including the aspect of volatile financing costs

 - 4. Operational risk

-The Group has taken a conservative approach to the correlation between individual risk types (the fact that different risk types do not convert to losses simultaneously)

-2 Information published pursuant to § 4.1 of Appendix 1 to the KNF Resolution no. 385/2008, as amended and calculates the effect of diversification on the entire loss distribution (including also high-value losses, if any).
+The Group has taken a conservative approach to the correlation between individual risk types (the fact that different risk types do not convert to losses simultaneously) and calculates the effect of diversification on the entire loss distribution (including also high-value losses, if any).